 Goodridge’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small city, Goodridge doesn't have a public transportation system that people use for their commute.
+Goodridge is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Goodridge has a very low overall level of education: only 6.35% of people over 25 hold a 4-year college degree or higher.
+The population of Goodridge has one of the lowest overall levels of education in the country: only 5.66% of people over 25 hold a college degree.
+The national average for all municipalities is 21.84%.

 The people who call Goodridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Goodridge residents report their race to be White.
-Important ancestries of people in Goodridge include Norwegian, German, English, Czech, and Swedish.
+Important ancestries of people in Goodridge include Norwegian, German, Czech, Swedish, and English.

 The most common language spoken in Goodridge is English.
 Other important languages spoken here include Polish and German/Yiddish.